rogerta/rough/README.md

 npx jsr add @rough/roughjs
 ```

-Or get the latest using: https://esm.sh/jsr/@rough/roughjs
+Or get the latest from the CDN using: https://esm.sh/jsr/@rough/roughjs

 ## Import